coder/docs/setup/installation.md

    _Note: If you omit `--version`, you'll upgrade to the latest version._

-   > We do not provide documentation for release candidates (any version containing
-   > `-rc`), and they should not be used unless you've been instructed to use them
+   > We do not provide documentation for release candidates, and you should not use them unless you've been instructed to do so by Coder.
+You can identify release candidates by the presence of `-rc` in the version number (e.g., `1.16.0-rc.1`).
-   > by Coder.

 1. Ensure that you have superuser privileges to your PostgreSQL database.
 Add the following to your Helm chart so that Coder uses your external PostgreSQL